SavAct/InfiniteMarket/README.md

 Install and start Docker, check for updates and install them.

 On Docker 4.26.1 you find the settings by double clicking the Docker icon in the task bar.
-Select "Builds" and the button "Builder setings" in the right upper corner.
+Select "Builds" and the button "Builder settings" in the right upper corner.

 Enable Debian in the settings at "Resources"/"WSL integration" and confirm it by clicking the button "Apply & restart".